Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Dimensioning

 \section{Dimensioning}

-We adopt the term \textit{dimensioning} used by Borst et al.~\cite{Borst2004} to say that the capacity of a resource sharing system is adapted to the load in order to reach certain performance levels.
+We adopt the term \textit{dimensioning} used by Borst et al.~\cite{Borst2004} to say that the capacity of a system is adapted to the load in order to reach certain performance levels.
 In \cite{Borst2004} dimensioning refers to the staffing problem in a large-scale call center and key ingredients are the square-root rule in \eqref{beta} and the QED regime.
-We now revisit the results in \cite{Borst2004} and its follow-up works to explain this connection to the QED regime.
+We now revisit the results in \cite{Borst2004} and its follow-up works to explain this connection to the QED regime. {We also discuss the time-varying setting in which jobs arrive according to a non-homogeneous Poisson process, and the capacity is dynamically adapted to the load.}